quantblocks/citrea_ethindia24/readme.md

 # Citrea DEX and Stablecoin Ecosystem

-This repository presents a conceptual decentralized finance (DeFi) system on the Citrea network (a hypothetical blockchain).
+This project implements a decentralized finance (DeFi) ecosystem on the Citrea blockchain, integrating a Light Bitcoin Client for seamless interoperability with the Bitcoin blockchain.
+It facilitates Bitcoin (`BTC`) bridging into the system and enables decentralized swaps, lending, governance, and payment functionalities.
 It includes a variety of smart contracts that enable:

 - Tokenized BTC (`cBTC`) and a stablecoin (`cUSD`) backed by `cBTC`.
 - Automated Market Making (AMM) DEX for swapping between `cBTC` and `cUSD`.